IloBe/Customer_Churn_Classifier_master/README.md

 ### Scripts
 The .py files include the main() function call for usage of the command line interface.
 In other words, an `if __name__ == "__main__"` block is included.

-Running the files `python` or `ipython` command on the terminal, the general project workflow, its status information and any kind of errors or in the test file case the testing results or errors are logged in a file stored in the `logs` folder.
+Running the files via `python` or `ipython` command on the terminal, the general project workflow, its status information and any kind of errors or in the test file case the testing results or errors are logged in a file stored in the `logs` folder.
 Some general dataset and workflow information is printed on the terminal as well, knowing the status of the run.
 If some unexpected exceptions will appear, it is mentioned in the log file and an error raises on the terminal, terminating the script.
 Such issues have to be handled by software complaints for this project.
 An associated issue record is appreciated.

 #### Run the project file